Fortnite Chapter 7 Season 3 Sprites: Every Sprite, Ability, and Drop Rate

 What is Sprite Dust used for?
 Sprite Dust is the currency that summons a Sprite you have already unlocked back into a match.
 Higher rarities and special variants cost more Dust, from 100 for a Rare starter up to 15,000 for a Mythic Gold or Gummy variant.

 What is the best Sprite to use?
 For most players Zero Point is the strongest overall thanks to its on-demand Shield Bubble, while Demon is the top aggressive pick and Earth or Burnt Peanut are the best for stacking loot.
+Among the new Sprites, Boss is a strong survival booster and Striker is excellent for mobility.

 Make the most of every Fortnite season